Iowa law banning school library books that depict sex acts on hold again after a new federal ruling

 The lawsuit was brought by the Iowa State Education Association, major publishing houses and bestselling authors, including John Green and Jodi Picoult.
 They argued that the law was overly broad and age indifferent, reaching “far beyond obscenity to prohibit any book with any description of a sex act for any age,” the complaint stated.

-The publishers and authors disagreed, arguing that while advancing the school mission is one purpose of school libraries, it’s not the sole purpose and that school libraries are places of voluntary learning.
+The publishers and authors countered that while advancing the school mission is one purpose of school libraries, it’s not the sole purpose and school libraries are places of voluntary learning.

+In his decision, Locher said the law “does not regulate student speech or constitute ‘government speech’ but instead tries to impose statewide restrictions on what has traditionally been the prerogative of local officials regarding the contents of school libraries.”

 Iowa's measure was enacted amid a wave of similar legislation around the country, driven by Republican lawmakers, to prohibit discussion of gender and sexual orientation issues and restrict the use of restrooms in schools.
 Many of those laws prompted court challenges.